NikKowPHP/social-brain/introduction.md

 As you progress, you will build out your own "Conductor's Dashboard," a mental toolkit for navigating any human interaction.
 To make this practice tangible, you can download the official **Conductor's Logbook** from [AuthorWebsite.com/logbook] to accompany your journey.
 It will look something like this:

+[AUTHOR'S NOTE: Insert the "Conductor's Dashboard" graphic here.
+It is CRITICAL that this graphic establishes a clear visual hierarchy.
+The top half of the graphic is dominated by the **CORE TRIO**.
+The three slots for these skills should be large, prominent, and centrally located, under a clear, bold heading: "**CORE TRIO: Your Engine for 80% of Interactions**."
+The bottom half of the graphic is the **ENSEMBLE TOOLKIT**.
+The slots for these skills are smaller, arranged below the Core Trio, and visually less important, under the heading: "**ENSEMBLE TOOLKIT: Your Specialized Reference Library**."
-[AUTHOR'S NOTE: Insert a simplified version of the "Conductor's Dashboard" graphic here.
-It should show the three empty slots for the "Core Trio" (Regulation, Connection, Trust) and several empty slots for the "Ensemble Toolkit," creating a sense of a "skill tree" the reader is about to unlock.]
+All slots are currently empty silhouettes, creating a "skill tree" the reader is about to unlock.]

 **The Conductor's Dashboard (Preview)**
 *   **CORE TRIO (Your Engine)**